"Agriculture is a fundamental source of national prosperity."

 All routes will be clearly marked by signs and pavement markings (Route Arrows).
 You will also be provided a mobile number to call in case you get off course and need help with getting back on your way.

 PLEASE NOTE: Cue Sheets are generated via Strava.
 The Cue Sheets linked here will be replaced with our own when available.
-The Strava Cue Sheets may not be as accurate as what will be provided in the near future here.

 5-Mile "Side Salad" Family Ride